OpenBlatam/Telecom-AI-Automate-WDNA-/MAIN-Architecture/README.md

 Brainstorms ideas:

-With out specs
+Without specs

-Basically to hackathon idea to copy paste to auto execute comands of get and post the ideas in pre post tx of data
+Basically to hackathon idea to copy and paste to auto execute commands of get and post the ideas in pre post tx of data

 Components: